 When is the Diablo 2 Resurrected release date?
-One of the most beloved games from the turn of the millenium is getting a new lease of life, but Blizzard’s demon-slaying ARPG aims to retain a lot of what made the original game so popular.
+We now know the release date for the remastered version of one of the most beloved games from the turn of the millennium, and roughly when the next beta is.
+It’s getting a new lease of life, but Blizzard’s demon-slaying ARPG aims to retain a lot of what made the original game so popular.
 The new version is playable with multiple control methods, small and smart tweaks have been made to the UI, and you won’t have to toggle the map display on and off because it gets in the way of the action.

 It’s also getting a graphical overhaul, going from crude 2D sprites to 3D models.
 What’s more, you can swap between the two at any time, so you can see for yourself just how different they are.
 It’s not a perfect recreation of the old 2D style, some systems have been modernised in both the retro and contemporary modes, but it’s enough of an indication to illustrate just how much has changed.

 It’s still at least a year off from the Diablo 4 release date, but this throwback is shaping up to be something rather special.
 Here’s everything we know, from the Diablo 2 Resurrected release date to the key differences between the original.

 Activision Blizzard is facing a lawsuit filed in July by the state of California alleging years of discrimination and harassment.
 Since then, CEO Bobby Kotick has called the company’s initial response “tone deaf”, employees have staged a walkout, Blizzard president J Allen Brack has left, and the ABK Workers Alliance has demanded change at the company.
 The lawsuit is ongoing; follow the latest developments here.